kreitje/hms-testimonials/readme.txt

 == Changelog ==

+= 1.6 =
+* Added Prev,Pause(Play), and Next links to the rotating shortcode and widget.
+* Updated the shortcode widget form to set the text for the links.
+* Updated the documentation page to reflect these new options.

 = 1.5 =
 * Added a new shortcode ( [hms_testimonials_form] ) to allow website visitors to submit testimonials.
 * Added reCAPTCHA settings (enable/disable, public/private keys) to the settings for the form